'Vote and get home,' anxious voters say on Election Day

 The last four years have delivered so many shocks that anything seemed possible to Lacey Stannard, the wife of a soldier.
 She had tried to get an absentee ballot sent to her home on a military base on the other side of the state.
 But the clerk in her hometown refused.
 A part of her thought it was crazy to drive 10 hours roundtrip to cast a Democratic vote in deep-red Tennessee, but a larger part thought it was worth it to register her displeasure.

-Americans voting on Election Day are exhausted from constant crises, uneasy because of volatile political divisions and anxious about what will happen next.
+Many Americans who lined up before dawn to vote on Election Day are exhausted from constant crises, uneasy because of volatile political divisions and anxious about what will happen next.
 Like those who cast ballots early, their agony is not in deciding between President Donald Trump or his Democratic challenger, Joe Biden.
 Most made that choice long ago.
 Instead, those voting in record numbers say basic democratic foundations feel suddenly brittle: Will their vote count?
 Will the loser accept the result?
 Will the winner find a way to repair a fractured, sick and unsettled nation?

 Stannard, a 28-year-old mother of two, hit the road Monday evening to arrive at the polls early on Election Day, only to turn around and rush home before an uncertain conclusion might aggravate a nation already on edge — fear she blames on the president’s penchant for pitting people against each other.